-To type, the small handle on top is grasped with three fingers and slid back and forth like a trombone to select the character.
-The pointer on the front of the handle is then pushed down into the alignment ‘comb’ to type.
-The carriage moves perpendicular to the sliding handle movement.
-This first model only types in uppercase.
+To type, the small handle on top is grasped with three fingers and slid back and forth like a trombone to select a character.
+The pointer at the front of the handle is then pressed down into the alignment ‘comb’ to print.
+The carriage moves perpendicular to the handle’s sliding motion.
+This first model types only in uppercase.

-Shown below is a lovely 19th century illustration of a finely dressed lady using an Odell 1.
-The back of this trade card is also shown.
+Shown below is a charming 19th-century illustration of a finely dressed lady using an Odell 1.
+The reverse side of the trade card is also shown.

 “The only practical low-priced machine.
 A Marvel of Beauty and Perfection.”